Check out our current course offerings

 Ancient Greece changed the course of world history with its spectacular achievements in literature, politics, warfare, art, philosophy, and other fields of endeavor.
 This course studies Greece at the height of its accomplishment, starting with its fifth-century BC wars of liberation fought against the Persians, and continuing through the Classical period to the Hellenistic era initiated by the conquests of Alexander the Great.

+What have the Brothers Grimm got to do with German history?
+Can fairytales be part of a German national identity?
 Before 1871, there existed no unified Germany.
 For many centuries, the German lands consisted of a diverse multitude of autonomous political entities: mighty kingdoms like Prussia and Bavaria, proud independent cities, small principalities, and even tiny monasteries.
 What constituted "Germany" and "German identity" in the time before the founding of the German nation-state?
 Which factors help explain the delay of German unification, and which alternative outcomes might have been conceivable?
 We will explore these and other questions as we study the history of German society, culture, and politics from the Thirty Years’ War (1618-1648) to the founding of the German Empire in 1871.

 From the beginning, "The Bomb," as it was called, symbolized catastrophe without boundaries--even the apocalyptic end of the world imagined for centuries--and it also symbolized the conquest of nature, boundless miracles of science, and a nuclear umbrella of protection.
 Through lecture, discussion, reading, film, and music, we will investigate the symbolic history of "The Bomb" in our culture.